georgebabarus/magento-filesystem-extension/docs/README.rst

     `Read more about what you should purchase and install for your scenario <https://docs.magento.asset42.com/en/latest/extension/installation.html>`_

-* ``Bb_Storage`` is the core module implementing most of the business logic:
+* ``Bb_Storage`` is the core module, implementing most of the business logic:

     * directories mapping
-    * configure new remote media directories for new modules (eg: you want to store some reports in Azure Blob storage, you can configure a new directory for this report)
+    * configure new remote media directories for new modules (e.g.: you want to store some reports in Azure Blob storage, you can configure a new directory for this report)
     * use the media storage system of your choice for any given directory or subdirectory
     * image resize in-place without sync back to local filesystem (this require having the same configuration for the main directory and the destination of resized files)
     * :term:`OOB` this module can be used in custom modules, none of Magento core features are touched
-    * allow new directory configuration for custom development

 ``Bb_StorageOverwrites``